TO REPORT A POWER OUTAGE

 - Report the outage.
-You can do by calling SWRE at 1-800-256-7973, or by utilizing the SWRE App.
-(The free SWRE app for smart phones and tablets can be downloaded for iPhones at the Apple App Store site, or for Android devices on Google Play).
+You can do by calling SWRE at 1-800-256-7973, or by utilizing the SmartHub app.
+(The free SmartHub app for smart phones and tablets can be downloaded for iPhones at the Apple App Store, or for Android devices on Google Play).
 If you need to speak to a Member Service Representative, please call the office at 1-800-256-7973.
 When reporting an outage be sure to have your account number or map location number ready.
 Your account number can be found on your billing statement.
 Once we receive your report, your location is logged into our computer system for repairs.

 - Please be patient if phone lines are busy.
 During major outages, our telephone lines are overloaded with members calling to report their situation.
 Calls are answered 24 hours a day.
 All calls are answered in the order they are received.

 - If you have special needs that require electricity for your well being, for example life support system, please notify us of your circumstance either prior to or immediately following an outage.
 We will register this information with our dispatch department and mark your account for priority repairs.
 You may also want to consider temporary precautionary measurers such as moving the patient to a hospital or contacting local police or fire departments for emergency equipment.